Frequently Asked Questions

-- The Idea Track is designed for applicants who have an idea or concept, but have not yet built, tested, formally incorporated, or raised any funding for it.
+- The Idea Track is designed for applicants who have formulated an idea but have not yet built, tested, formally incorporated, or raised funding for their concept.

-- The Pilot Track is designed for applicants who have developed and released a prototype.
-However, no individual or team applicant in this track should have raised more than $50,000 in prior funding for a proposed solution at the time of entry, including all revenue, donations, and/or investments.
+- The Pilot Track is designed ffor applicants who have developed and released a prototype.
+This track is intended for individuals or teams who have raised less than $50,000 for their proposed solution at the time of entry, including all revenue, donations, and/or investments.

 Is it OK if my idea is very early stage and I haven't tried it?

 Yes!
-We encourage you to enter the Idea Track, which is intended to attract people with completely new ideas that haven’t been put into action yet.
+We encourage you to enter the Idea Track, which is intended for applicants who have completely new ideas that they haven’t put into action yet.
 So long as you have identified a clear problem in the field of early education, a set of users affected by this problem, and an idea that is supported by early childhood research/science, you are good to go!